-- (1) All funds deposited into the registry of the Court will be placed in some form of interest bearing account.
-Unless otherwise ordered, the Court Registry Investment System (CRIS), administered through the United States District Court for the Southern District of Texas, shall be the only investment mechanism authorized. - (2) Under the CRIS, monies deposited in each case under (a)(1) will be "pooled" together with those on deposit with the Treasury to the credit of other courts in the Court Registry Investment System and used to purchase Treasury Securities which will be held at the Federal Reserve Bank of the Dallas/Houston
+(1) All funds deposited into the registry of the Court will be placed in some form of interest bearing account.
+Unless otherwise ordered, the Court Registry Investment System (CRIS), administered by the Administrative Office of the United States Courts, shall be the only investment mechanism authorized.

-Branch, in a Safekeeping account in the name and to the credit of the Clerk, United States District Court for the Southern District of Texas, hereby designated custodian for the Court Registry Investment System.

-(3) An account for each case will be established in the CRIS titled in the name of the case giving rise to the investment in the system.
+- (2) Under the CRIS, monies deposited in each case under (a)(1) will be "pooled" together with those on deposit with the Treasury to the credit of other courts in the Court Registry Investment System and used to purchase Government Account Series securities through the Bureau of Public debt, which will be held at the Treasury, in an account in the name and to the credit of the Director of the Administrative Office of the United States Courts, hereby designated custodian for the Court Registry Investment System. - (3) An account for each case will be established in the CRIS titled in the name of the case giving rise to the investment in the system.
 Income received from fund investments will be distributed to each case based on the ratio each account's principal and income total has to the aggregate principal and income total in the fund each week.
 Weekly reports showing the income earned and the principal amounts contributed in each case will be prepared and distributed to each court participating in the CRIS and made available to litigants and/or their counsel.

-(c) Registry Investment Fee.
+(c) Deductions of Fees.